Your holiday giving provides financial relief to families like these who are facing cancer this winter.

 Along the way, major celebrities like Matt Damon, David Ortiz, Reese Witherspoon, Chef José Andrés, Suleika Jaouad, and John Krasinski joined our cause to wipe out the shame that our founding families knew so well.
 Their support sends an important message to the cancer community: You are not alone, and it’s okay to ask for help.

 This collaborative approach also allows us to join forces to have a greater impact on the cancer community.
 We created The LiFT Network, for example, which is an innovative group of like-minded cancer nonprofits that are united through shared resources and thought partnership.
-Members work together to expand the reach of our Financial Treatment Program and address the financial crisis that follows a cancer diagnosis.
+Members work together to expand the reach of our services and address the financial crisis that follows a cancer diagnosis.

 Taking on the next 25 years